donzgold/JustMC_compilator/documentation/en_US/actions/player.md

 **Name:** Play Hurt Animation\
 **Type:** Action without value\
-**Description:** It loses to the player an animation of getting damage with a certain inclination.
+**Description:** Plays a hurt animation for the player with a given angle.

 **Usage example:**
 ```ts